wangren09/wangren09.github.io/_pages/about.md

 **02/2021** I will give a talk on Adversarial Example and Robust Training, Michigan State University

 **01/2021** Our paper "On Fast Adversarial Robustness Adaptation in Model-Agnostic Meta learning" is accepted by ICLR 2021

+**12/2020** I lead the Michigan team in the Second Online Evaluation of Robust AI hosted by Two-Six Labs (GARD - DRPA)

+**11/2020** I will present our work "Quantized Higher-Order Tensor Recovery by Exploring Low-Dimensional Structures" at the Asilomar Conference on Signals, Systems and Computers 2020

+**10/2020** I will present our work "Quantized Higher-Order Tensor Recovery by Exploring Low-Dimensional Structures" at the Asilomar Conference on Signals, Systems and Computers 2020

+**09/2020** I am invited to give a lecture on Privacy Protection and Information Extraction, Chongqing University

+**08/2020** Our paper "Tensor Recovery from Noisy and Multi-Level Quantized Measurements" is accepted to EURASIP Journal on Advances in Signal Processing

+**07/2020** Our paper "Achieve Data Privacy and Clustering Accuracy Simultaneously Through Quantized Data Recovery" is accepted to EURASIP Journal on Advances in Signal Processing

+**07/2020** I successfully defended my thesis and will join University of Michigan as a Postdoc

 ---